 Saving Your Project

-In the bottom-left corner, uncheck the Hide Extension box, so you can identify your file as a .band file.
+- In the bottom-left corner, uncheck the Hide Extension box, so you can identify your file as a .band file.

-Once you’ve named your project, click on Save in the bottom-right corner.
+- Click Save in the bottom-right corner.
 This will save your GarageBand project out to the Desktop of the computer you’re working on.

-Once your project is saved, you will need to quit out of GarageBand to avoid any errors.
+- Once your project is saved, you will need to quit out of GarageBand to avoid any errors.

-Do not just click the red circle, that does not close the program.
+NOTE: Do not just click the red circle, that does not close the program.
 Click “GarageBand” then “Quit GarageBand.”

 Now that you’ve saved your project, you are ready to connect whichever storage method you prefer.
 This can be a flash drive, an external hard drive, or the Media Commons Storage Space.
 If you are saving to cloud storage like Google Drive, Box, or Dropbox, simply login to your account from a web browser.

-If you are using a flash drive or hard drive, connect it to the iMac via USB.
+- If you are using a flash drive or hard drive, connect it to the iMac via USB.
 It will show up on the Desktop as an icon, so you can double-click on this icon to open your drive and view its contents.

-If you wish to save to the MC Storage Space (after you’ve signed up for a folder), double-click on the Access My MC Storage Space icon out on your Desktop.
+- If you wish to save to the MC Storage Space (after you’ve signed up for a folder), double-click on the Access My MC Storage Space icon out on your Desktop.

-After your .zip file copies into your drive or uploads fully into your cloud storage account, you are good to go!
+- After your .zip file copies into your drive or uploads fully into your cloud storage account, you are good to go!
 Your project is now backed up so you can access it later and continue recording and editing.